netsampler/goflow2/docs/performance.md

 Furthermore, `HorizontalPodScalers` can be used to create additional GoFlow2 instances and route the packets when a metric crosses a threshold.
 This is not recommended with NetFlow/IPFIX without having a shared template system due to cold-starts.

+Another item to take into account, make sure the MTU of the machines where the collector are hosted match the MTU of the sampling routers.
+This can cause some issues when tunnelling or on certain cloud providers.